With A Personal Estate Plan You’ll Need More Than Just A Will

 Sometimes you need a complete set to make things work.
 How would your car move safely down the road with only three tires?
 Where would the Beatles have been without Ringo?
-With estate planning, you need more than just a Will.
 The three basic estate planning documents are a simple Last Will and Testament, a durable power of attorney, and a health care power of attorney.
 There are other documents, too.
 Based on your own circumstances, your comprehensive estate plan might include one or more trusts, a complicated Will, and a business succession plan.
 Read the following suggestions to get you started on your path to a comprehensive estate plan.

 Once you jump the main hurdle – thinking about your own mortality – it’s time to consider what you want your estate plan to accomplish.